-If your dog spends lots of time outdoors, tick checks should be part of your daily routine.
-Here’s how to spot a tick – and what to do if one has grabbed hold of your pet.
+If your dog spends a lot of time outside, tick checks should be part of your daily routine.
+In many areas of the United States, ticks are active year-round, even after a killing frost.
+Here’s how to spot a tick—and what to do if one has grabbed hold of your pet.

 Step 1: Scan for ticks

 Start by running your fingers slowly over your dog's entire body.
 If you feel a bump or swollen area, check to see if a tick has burrowed there.
-Don't limit your search to your dog's torso: check between their toes, under their armpits, the insides of their ears, and around their face and chin.
+Don't limit your search to your dog's torso.
+Check between their toes, around their legs, the insides of their ears and all around their face, chin and neck.